 “For you are a people holy to the lord your God; the lord your God has chosen you to be a people for his own possession, out of all the peoples that are on the face of the earth.”

 It is paradoxical, in these circumstances, that Moses will never set foot in Canaan, the land he yearned for so long.
 Only the people of Israel led by Joshua will.

-Canaan was populated by natives who worshipped different gods.
+Canaan was populated by natives who worshiped different gods.
 Unlike in the isolation of the desert, Yahweh would be surrounded by other gods.
-Among the people living there were the Canaanites who, as we have already outlined, were worshippers of Asherah, the goddess of fertility.
+Among the people living there were the Canaanites who, as we have already outlined, were worshipers of Asherah, the goddess of fertility.